24/7 Emergency Response(707) 816-7103

 4. Materials affected

 Some materials dry.
 Some have to be removed.
 Hardwood, properly dried, almost always survives a Cat 1 loss.
 Engineered wood usually does not.
 Carpet survives Cat 1 cleanly.
 Carpet pad almost never does on Cat 2 or worse.
 Drywall below the wet line usually has to come out on anything past Cat 1.
 Insulation in wall cavities holds moisture and harbors microbial growth, so it gets pulled.
+Specific scenarios (like a toilet overflow onto hardwood) have their own playbook because the material plus the contamination both decide the scope at the same time.

 5. Hidden damage behind walls and under flooring